darshitadhiya/Netflix-Main-Page-/README.md

-# Netflix-Main-Page-
+# Netflix-Landing-Page
-This is the clone of the main landing page of netflix made using HTML and CSS
+A clone of netflix landing page using HTML , CSS for practice